 - Ranked Rewards - displays the rewards for finishing in the top players at the end of the weekly event (the traitstones are always from the kingdom the event is held in), shown below.

-Shows a record of your last 20 battles.
-This can be used to look back at the players you've fought (and those who've attacked you) to check their profiles and teams and so on.
+Shows a record of your recent battles.
+This can be used to look back at the players you've fought (and those who've attacked you) to view their player profiles and defense team.

 The Leaders tab displays the names of the top 100 players in the weekly PVP event's ranked ladder, as well as their guilds, levels and respective weekly statistics.
 This also privately shows your own stats at the bottom of the screen for comparison.